Flowminder/FlowKit/docs/source/administrator/deployment.md

 ### FlowDB and FlowETL only

-FlowDB can be used with FlowDB independently of the other components, to provide a system which allows access to individual level data via a harmonised schema and SQL access.
+FlowDB can be used with FlowETL independently of the other components, to provide a system which allows access to individual level data via a harmonised schema and SQL access.
 Because FlowDB is built on PostgreSQL, standard SQL based tools and workflows will work just fine.

 #### FlowDB